alexwatts/spread/README.md

             .step(relatedValue -> relatedValue.startsWith("a"));

 ### Nesting Collection types
 If you need to inject collection types into a Test Object, you can wrap a <code>Spread</code> using a collection helper from <code>SpreadUtil</code>.
-You need to specify a nested number of steps, and <code>Spreader</code> will nest as many elements as specified steps into each test generated test object.
+You need to specify a nested number of steps, and <code>Spreader</code> will nest as many elements as specified steps into each generated test object.
 For example as below, where a nested <code>List<BigDecimal></code> containing 6 elements is nested in to each of the 168 test Objects

     Spread<List<BigDecimal>> cumulativeReadingsListed =
             SpreadUtil.list(